Mohs Surgery and Skin Cancer Treatment in Austin, Texas

 Mohs Micrographic Surgery is the most effective treatment for skin cancer because it eliminates all of the tumor — including any hard-to-detect extensions.
-Dr. Ramsdell and Dr. Prosise remove the visible cancerous tissue, then excise and examine microscopic samples of the tissue around it.
+Dr. Prosise removes the visible cancerous tissue, then excise and examine microscopic samples of the tissue around it.
 We repeat this process until the samples — and you — are cancer-free.

 This real-time, microscopic examination of tissue is what sets Mohs surgery apart.
 It eradicates all cancerous tissue — and only cancerous tissue — leaving your healthy skin intact.
-Dr. Ramsdell and Dr. Prosise are highly trained and each have done thousands of these procedures.
+Dr. Prosise is highly trained and has performed thousands of these procedures.